Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lion dance performance brings joy to children.
 (Photo: Khanh Hoa Newspaper)

 Ms. Eloa Reis, a tourist from Brazil, excitedly shared: "I have eaten Vietnamese moon cakes many times, but this time, when making them myself, I truly understood the meaning of each step.
 From kneading the dough, choosing the ingredients to shaping, every detail is imbued with the traditional spirit."
-Thanks to the dedicated guidance of Vietnamese culinary experts, Ms. Eloa understood more about combining ingredients such as mung beans, lotus seeds, pumpkin jam, and how to create typical baked and sticky rice cakes.
+Thanks to the dedicated guidance of Vietnamese culinary experts, Ms. Eloa understood more about combining ingredients such as green beans, lotus seeds, pumpkin jam, and how to create typical baked and sticky rice cakes.

 Các buổi học làm bánh Trung thu luôn thu hút nhiều du khách trong và ngoài nước

-Moon cake making classes always attract many domestic and foreign tourists.
+Mooncake making classes always attract many domestic and foreign tourists.
 (Photo: VTV)

 Also in the class, Ms. Evgeniya from Russia was extremely surprised to learn that the sugar syrup for making moon cakes needs to be prepared 6 months to 1 year in advance to achieve the right color and consistency.
 This is the factor that helps the moon cakes have a sweet taste and can be preserved for a long time.